 - Repeat your pelvic tilts eight to 12 times.

-Bridging offers so much for the symptoms of back pain; it helps strengthen various supporting players for your back like the hamstrings, buttocks, abdomen and hips.
+Bridging offers so much for the symptoms of back pain.
+This exercise helps strengthen various supporting players for your back like the hamstrings, glutes, transverse abdominis, abdomen and hips.
 It also works directly to strengthen the lower back.
 Follow these steps to assure a safe and rewarding bridge workout:

 - Lie with your back to the floor, knees bent with only your heels touching the floor.

 - Dig your heels into the floor.
-Squeeze down on your buttocks.
+Squeeze down on your glutes.
 Lift your hips up until your shoulders, hips, and knees make a single, straight line.

 - Hold this position for about six seconds.